jakerieger/Astera/README.md

 - Asset pipeline requires manual organization
 - Limited documentation coverage
 - Scene format may change in future versions
+- Mix of asserts and exceptions, consistent error handling is a work-in-progress

 ## Contributing